 - Ask external facilitators.
 The common problem with all cognitive biases is that they are subconscious and instinctive behaviors.
 Of course, having trained and skilled facilitators from outside your industry and team is key in identifying biases in action and they will actively challenge participants’ way of thinking.
 If needed, hire an innovation facilitator.

-Now we are aware (and can understand how they are influencing us), we can choose to interject consciously and challenge ourselves and others to break them in order to make better decisions for innovation outcomes.
+Check, now we are aware (and can understand how they are influencing us), we can choose to interject consciously and challenge ourselves and others to break them in order to make better decisions for innovation outcomes.

 To sum up : 3 steps to de-bias you and your teams.